-Plate 4.15: Power Tiller after the use of CCRO for loans Plate 4.16: Cows after the use of CCROs for loans after the intervention.
+Plate 4.15: Power Tiller after the use of CCRO for loans Plate 4.16: Cows after the use of CCROs for loans change, which was also used by Beck (2018) to find changes in income before and after the intervention.
 The results Table 4.24 shows that about 56.7% of the respondents experienced slight changes in income after the use of CCRO's.
 Additionally, 62.9% of respondents without CCRO's Table 4.25 indicate that their income was similar to respondents who own CCRO's.